nrwl/workshop-nx-labs/rxjs/lab-6.md

 ----

-This is a Bonus lab based on time and developer interest
+This is a optional **Bonus Lab** based on time and developer interest

 ----